ptdang1001/MPOCtrL/README.md

     # Or Or Or Or

     # command 2 (Recommend if your data is large):
-    # modify the dta_dir and data_name in the shell script please,
+    # modify the data_dir and data_name in the shell script please,
     # submit the job to server.
 No need to stare at the laptop screen and wait.
     sbatch counts_2_cpm_sbatch.sh
     ```